 So far the Street Food Guy has been a huge fan of Khmer cuisine, particularly the street food scene.
 And when it comes to weird foods Cambodia has to be the strangest place I have ever been.
 The Chinese famously eat almost everything, but the Cambodians literally eat everything.

 And it is not hard to see where this comes from.
-Between 1975 and 1979 the brutal Khmer Rouge regime ruled the country known as Democratic Kampuchea, during this period they evacuated the population to the countryside.
+Between 1975 and 1979 the brutal Pol Pot regime ruled the country known as Democratic Kampuchea, during this period they evacuated the population to the countryside.
 Whilst there the Cambodian people were reduced to minimal rations, famine and starvation.
 Now whilst there is not exactly any nostalgia for this period many of the foods born out of necessity have survived to this day.

 This is the Khmer Rouge Street Food Guide